Marketing Coordinator, ArchiPro

 Bachelor of Communication Studies in Advertising Creativity

-She had her sights set on getting an AUT Internz internship from her first year at AUT, says communication studies alumna Emma Hanley who is currently interning at Oxygen Eventworks in New York City.
+She had her sights set on getting an Internz internship from her first year at AUT, says communication studies alumna Emma Hanley who interned at Oxygen Eventworks in New York City after graduating from AUT.

-“I deal a lot with clients, mostly managing their production needs, as well as event administration.
-I’m also heavily involved in Oxygen's marketing and branding; creating sales decks and cut sheets on top of website and social content.
-The most exciting part is getting to interact with incredible and high-profile clients on a daily basis.
+“I dealt a lot with clients, mostly managing their production needs, as well as event administration.
+I was also heavily involved in Oxygen's marketing and branding; creating sales decks and cut sheets on top of website and social content.
+The most exciting part was getting to interact with incredible and high-profile clients on a daily basis.
 There’s no better feeling than being on board a project from day one and getting to see the event all come together.”

 Innovative and relevant